cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial0.rst

 Part 1: The Lennard-Jones Solid
 ===============================

 Now that you've become acquainted with the nature of MD simulations, we shall now apply some of the concepts and methods to explore the properties of a model system: a 3D Lennard-Jones material.
 A Lennard-Jones material is a hypothetical material which is made up of chargeless particles that only interact with each other via the Lennard-Jones potential.
-The Lennard-Jones potential has the following form:
+The Lennard-Jones potential can be expressed in the following form:

 .. math::